-f) Property, plant and equipment
+i.
+Property, plant, and equipment

-Property, plant and equipment is stated at cost, net of accumulated depreciation and accumulated impairment losses.
+Plant and equipment is stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
 Such cost includes the cost of replacing part of the plant and equipment.
-When significant parts of plant and equipment are required to be replaced at intervals, the Group depreciates them separately based on their useful lives.
+When significant parts of plant and equipment are required to be replaced at intervals, the Group depreciates them separately based on their specific useful lives.
 Likewise, when a major inspection is performed, its cost is recognised in the carrying amount of the plant and equipment as a replacement if the recognition criteria are satisfied.
-All other repair and maintenance costs are recognised in the profit or loss as incurred.
+All other repair and maintenance costs are recognised in profit or loss as incurred.